jackmadden246/jackmadden246/README.md

 Connect with me on LinkedIn: https://www.linkedin.com/in/jack-madden-b0110a113/

-I am a stoic and try to use logic and emotion to make me successful in my career.
+I am a stoic, and try to use logic and emotion to make me successful in my career.

 My favourite quote: